OracularIS/autest/docs/Creating_Tests.md

 - **Name**: A unique identifier for the test case.
 - **Environment**: The environment in which the test case will run (typically set to `%` to denote all environments).
-- **Arguments**: Specific input values for the test.
-- **Validation Command**: A command executed to verify the outcome of the test case.

 ### Combine in Run Sets